MinaProtocol/mina/frontend/website/docs/glossary.md

 - "Coda" with a capital C references the underlying cryptocurrency protocol and the network infrastructure that the system depends upon
 - "coda" is the unit of the cryptocurrency that is exchanged by participating nodes on the network
-- "CODA" is the acronym for the coda cryptocurrency that is referenced in financial contexts (eg. an exchange rate)

 ####Compressing